Comet: Jets

 Uneven heating can cause newly generated gases to break out of a weak spot on the surface of comet's nucleus, like a geyser.
 These streams of gas and dust can cause the nucleus to spin, and even split apart.
-In 2010 it was revealed dry ice (frozen carbon dioxide) can power jets of material flowing out of a comet nucleus.
+In 2010 it was revealed that sublimation of dry ice (frozen carbon dioxide) can power jets of material flowing out of a comet nucleus.
 Infrared imaging of Hartley 2 shows such jets exiting and carrying with it dust grains into the coma.

 Orbital characteristics

 Most comets are small Solar System bodies with elongated elliptical orbits that take them close to the Sun for a part of their orbit and then out into the further reaches of the Solar System for the remainder.
 Comets are often classified according to the length of their orbital periods: The longer the period the more elongated the ellipse.

 Short period

 Periodic comets or short-period comets are generally defined as those having orbital periods of less than 200 years.
 They usually orbit more-or-less in the ecliptic plane in the same direction as the planets.
 Their orbits typically take them out to the region of the outer planets (Jupiter and beyond) at aphelion; for example, the aphelion of Halley's Comet is a little beyond the orbit of Neptune.
 Comets whose aphelia are near a major planet's orbit are called its "family".
 Such families are thought to arise from the planet capturing formerly long-period comets into shorter orbits.